jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.3.64 (2023/03/19) =
+* Update: Retrieve post types rather than only proposing post/page.
+* Update: Handle errors from OpenAI a bit better in the admin (there is currently a huge one!).
+* Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
+* Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
+* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.3.63 (2023/03/18) =
 * Add: New GPT-4 and GPT-4 32k models.
 * Update: Enhanced the way the prices are calculated to handle the new models.
 * Fix: Better handling on the status icon for the OpenAI servers status.
 * Add: Additional servers for Pinecone.
-* Info: Help or discuss with other users on [my Discord](https://discord.gg/bHDGh38).
-* Info: Share your feedbacks/issues in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/).
-* Info: Motivate me with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.3.60 (2023/03/17) =
 * Add: Discussions tab, with embedding's title displayed in the message, when used.